trcameron/FPML/README.md

 ![alt text](tests/figures/unity.png?raw=true)

 It is clear from the figure above that FPML and Pzeros are very close with respect to both speed and accuracy.
-Note that the difference between FPML and Pzeros with respect to error is within double precision unit roundoff and can therefore be attributed as noise.
+Note that the difference between FPML and Pzeros with respect to error is within double-precision unit roundoff and can therefore be attributed as noise.
 In these tests, AMVW is both slower and less accurate.
 ### Special Polynomials
 Below is a table of the special polynomials used for providing additional comparisons between FPML, Pzeros, and the singleshift version of AMVW.